space

 About Brief Psychodynamic Psychotherapy

 Psychodynamic Psychotherapy is what many persons mean when they mention “psychotherapy.”
-Actually, many variations on this theme exist, such as Client-Centered Therapy, Jungian Analytical Psychology, Existential Psychotherapy, Gestalt Psychotherapy, Group Psychotherapy, and on and on.
+Actually, many variations on this theme exist, such as Client-centered Therapy, Jungian Analytical Psychology, Existential Psychotherapy, Gestalt Psychotherapy, Group Psychotherapy, and on and on.
 I will not discuss here the details of any of these theories of counseling or psychotherapy.
 See the Additional Resources below.

 Some Common Elements